International Single Species Action Plan for the Conservation of the Eurasian Curlew (PDF).

 The Eurasian Curlew has been on the IUCN Global Red List, in the Near Threatened category, since 2008.

 Samantha E. Franks, David J. T. Douglas, Simon Gillings & James W. Pearce-Higgins.
 Bird Study, August 2017.
-Not yet published in the journal.
+(Requires subscription).

 The very latest on why Curlews are declining in UK – not an easy read, but full of up-to date insights.
 The first ever large-scale assessment of changes in British Curlew populations (both upland and lowland).
 The paper finds greatest support for the detrimental effects of arable farming, afforestation and generalist predation on both Curlew abundance and population change.
 It calls for rapid establishment of intensive studies of identify the drivers of the patterns observed, such as: monitoring of key land uses such as agriculture, forestry and grouse moor management (e.g. burning, cutting, and predator control); predator abundance; invertebrate resources; and importantly, reproductive success.

 M.C.
 Grant , C. Lodge , N. Moore , J. Easton , C. Orsman & M. Smith (2000) Estimating the abundance and hatching success of breeding Curlew Numenius arquata using survey data, Bird Study, 47:1, 41-51, DOI: 10.1080/00063650009461159